Rayder-23/NODE-Projects/Project03-atm/README.md

-An ATM with a pre-made account, basic withdrawl and deposit options.
+An ATM with a pre-made account, basic withdrawal and deposit options.